 Deciding Whether or Not to Late Drop a Course

-The eLion Late Course Drop application can help you decide whether or not to late drop a course.
-This interactive advising application will check your academic records and ask you key questions. eLion will then use this information to advise you about the pros, cons, outcomes, and alternatives to late dropping a particular course.
+The eLion Late Course Drop application (under Schedule) can also help with this decision by checking your academic records and asking you key questions.
+It will use this information to advise you about the pros, cons, outcomes, and alternatives to late dropping a particular course.

 Alternatives to Late Drop